Dr Michael Buser

 About me

-I am Associate Professor of Collaborative Community Practice.
+I am Associate Professor of Collaborative Community Practice and Head of the WHO Collaborating Centre for Healthy Urban Environments.
 My research is socially engaged and interdisciplinary.
 In the last several years, I have focused on issues of care and community.
-This centres on two main themes: a) water security and climate adaptation / b) mental health and wellbeing in areas of conflict.
+This centres on two main themes: a) water security and climate adaptation and b) health and wellbeing.
 In terms of water, I am interested in the ways human lives are mediated through relations with water, infrastructures of water, and broader politics of water.
-I am currently leading a project funded by the British Academy to study the impacts of climate change, glacial melt, and water security in rural parts of Ladakh.
-In the wellbeing research, I am working in Kashmir (AHRC) with schools, children and artists to support the mental health of young people who have experienced conflict and trauma.
+My water security work has been supported by the British Academy and the Arts and Humanities Research Council to study community responses to climate and environmental change in India, Thailand, and the United Kingdom.
+In the wellbeing research, I conducted a multi-year research project in Kashmir with schools, children and artists to support the mental health of young people who have experienced conflict and trauma.
+More recently, I have started exploring how our cities and neighbourhoods can be more dementia-inclusive and support healthy ageing.

 Area of expertise